simonwep/selection/README.md

        // Same properties as onStart
     },

-    // Element selection has stardet
+    // Filter single element
     selectionFilter(evt) {
        evt.selection; // This selection instance
        evt.eventName; // The event name
        evt.element;   // The element which is in the current selection

-        // return true to keep the element
+       // return true to keep the element in the current selection }
-    },
 });

 ```